Privacy Policy

 If you have any questions on this privacy policy, please email them to info@redtech-recruit.com.

-• Registered address: 14A High Street, Waterbeach, Cambrdge, CB25 9JU
+- Registered address: 14A High Street, Waterbeach, Cambridge, CB25 9JU

 We may collect and process the following data about you:

-We will ensure under GDPR that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
-We will only process your personal data if at least one of the following basis applies:
+We will ensure under data protection law that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
+We will only process your personal data if at least one of the following bases applies:

-• processing is necessary for the performance of a contract to which you are a party or in order to take steps at the request of you prior to entering into a contract
+- processing is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract;

-• processing is necessary for the purposes of the legitimate interests pursued by us or by a third party such as our credit card payment processing, except where such interests are overridden by the fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+- processing is necessary for the purposes of the legitimate interests pursued by us or by a third party (such as our payment processing), except where such interests are overridden by your rights and freedoms.

-All Cookies used by and on our website are used in accordance with current English and EU Cookie Law.
+All Cookies used by and on our website are used in accordance with current UK and EU Cookie Law.

 Cookies are small text files that are placed on your computer’s hard drive by your web browser when you visit any website.
 They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience and the website owner with statistics about how you use the website so that it can be improved.